Many or all companies we feature compensate us. Compensation and editorial

 • If I need help, when and how is customer service available?

-• Is my gold insured against theft or damage while being stored, and what are the insurance coverage limits and exclusions?
+• Is my gold insured against theft or damage while stored, and what are the insurance coverage limits and exclusions?

 Erin Kinkade